beathx/hello-world/README.md

 This is my first github project

-USing OpenCV 3 and VideoCapture to get frame
+Using OpenCV 3 and VideoCapture to get frame

 steps: